How to Transfer an Adobe Software License (CS6) Between Parties

-Note that you can’t transfer individual components of a collection like Creative Suite 6 – it only goes for the whole package.
-Also, you are transferring all versions that are connected with that product – so for example you can’t use your copy of CS4 or CS5 to get discounted upgraded pricing on an upgrade to CS6, and then give or sell your old copy of CS4/CS5 to someone else – it won’t work.
+Note that you can’t transfer individual components of a collection like Creative Suite – it only goes for the whole package.
+Also, you are transferring all versions connected with the product – so for example you can’t use your copy of CS4 or CS5 to get a discounted upgrade to CS6, and then give or sell your old copy of CS4/CS5 to someone else – it won’t work.
 You could either upgrade to CS6 and keep the earlier one, or purchase the full version of CS6 and transfer the prior one.
-See more about the allowed uses of previous versions when you’re upgrading Adobe software.
+See more about the allowed uses of previous versions when upgrading Adobe tools.

-One last part that sometimes trips people up is the proof of purchase: if you didn’t buy the software directly from Adobe then you need to provide one – and any receipts from Internet auction/vendor sites such as eBay, Craigslist, or Amazon Marketplace are not accepted!
-So this is yet another reason to avoid these places like the plague…
+One last thing that sometimes trips people up is the proof of purchase: if you didn’t buy the software directly from Adobe then you need to provide one – and any receipts from Internet auction or vendor sites such as eBay, Craigslist, or Amazon Marketplace are not accepted! (no rights) So this is yet another reason to avoid these places like the plague…

 OK, ready?
 Be sure to read the (important!) full instructions to make a transfer, including step-by-step on what you need to do and include together with the official form.
-Note that Adobe does not limit how many times their software can be legally transferred, although it used to be that each customer could initiate a maximum of four transfers in their lifetime (to prevent abuse).
+Note that Adobe does not limit how many times their software can be legally transferred, although it used to be that each customer could initiate a maximum of four transfers in their lifetime.
 Also, if there are any support contracts attached to a license, those won’t transfer to the other party.